hille721/ansible-variables/README.md

 ## Limitations

-* as written in the description, this tool shows only host context varialbe and there does not know anything about playbook or role variables or command line options.
+* as written in the description, this tool only shows host context variables and does not know anything about playbook or role variables or command line options.

 ## Credits